Last Updated: 2 months ago

-For cats, proper grooming time is when the other person/animal is lying down.
+For cats, proper grooming time is when the other person or animal is lying down.
 So, you shouldn’t wonder why your cat bites your hair while you’re sleeping.

-They’re just expressing their appreciation and love and won’t understand why you’re so upset.
+They’re just expressing their appreciation and love, and they won’t understand why you’re so upset.

 Besides affection, your cat might be licking your hair because they’re trying to get you clean.
 After all, cats are neat freaks and like to keep their silky fur in pristine condition.

-For example, you might have something stuck in the hair – debris, dirt, a rubber band.
+For example, you might have something stuck in your hair—debris, dirt, or a rubber band.